 EBW has many applications for industries that require strong, reliable joints for complex parts.
 These include:

-Flight-critical components which almost always require welding will encompass EBW.
-The method offers low distortion, which ensures accuracy when working with exotic alloys such as titanium and nickel alloys.
-The sterile vacuum prevents the risk of oxidation that could weaken the joint, resulting in intricate components that have high resilience to engine vibrations.
-EBW is also widely used to join new components to existing parts.
+Flight-critical components which require welding will often use EBW.
+The method offers low distortion and complete freedom from contamination when working with exotic alloys such as titanium and nickel alloys.
+The sterile vacuum prevents the risk of oxidation that could weaken the joint.
 Examples include:

 EBW is used in many elements of automotive engineering.
-EBW is able to successfully join the complex array of metals – such as low carbon steels, micro alloyed steels, titanium alloys, and medium carbon steels which have a carbon content of 0.3% and lower.
+EBW is able to successfully join a complex array of metals – such as alloyed steels, titanium alloys.
 Parts and assemblies include:

 The autogenous capabilities of EBW – which allow welding without needing to introduce a filler material – ensures the biocompatibility of the part.
 EBW is used for medical instruments, surgical tools, and implantable devices.
 Examples include:

 Hostile environments require corrosion, pressure, and stress resistance.
 EBW responds to this challenge due to the pin-point beam, which minimises the zones affected by the welding heat.
-Combined with the single-pass process, this results in high weld integrity.
+Combined with the single-pass process, this results in high weld integrity and the ability to weld high strength materials.
 Sample parts include: